kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/09-method-validation.md

   }
 ```

-But we can change the reason of the error object because it is taking the property name **url** and it's trying to create a human readable version by Add a capital letter and tags on a generic message `Url must be a valid URL`
+But we can change the reason of the error object because it is taking the property name **url** and it's trying to create a human readable version by adding a capital letter and tags on a generic message `Url must be a valid URL`

 ## The label property
 * We can change `Url` to anything we like via the **label** property